Giuliopime/blog/src/content/post/env-variables-kotlin.md

 ---
-title: "Managing environment variables in Kotlin - DoToo [backend]"
+title: "Managing environment variables in Kotlin with ease and type safety"
 publishDate: "23 April 2024"
-description: "Manage your environment variables with ease and type safety!"
+description: "Environment variables are always needed when developing some sort of api.
+This is why I built my own small script to manage and retrieve…"
 tags: ["kotlin", "backend"]
 ogImage: "/thumbnails/env-variables-kotlin-illustration.png"
 ---
 Environment variables are always needed when developing some sort of api.
 This is why I built my own small script to manage and retrieve them with ease, while also keeping type safety.

 #### Features
-✅ Configuration variables split across Kotlin objects
-✅ Automatic type safety by defining your custom parser
-✅ Support for optional and default values
+✅ Configuration variables split across Kotlin objects ✅ Automatic type safety by defining your custom parser ✅ Support for optional and default values
 ✅ Template .env file generation based on Kotlin defined variables

 ## Adding dependencies
 - [dotenv kotlin](https://github.com/cdimascio/dotenv-kotlin)